Analysis | 2 big problems with Kayleigh McEnany’s Bob Woodward response

 But two of McEnany’s arguments, in particular, strained credulity.

-One was when McEnany flatly denied Trump had been misleading about the danger of covid-19.
+One was when McEnany flatly denied Trump had been misleading about the danger of the coronavirus.
 “The president never downplayed the virus,” she claimed.

 That contradicts the record, which includes Trump downplaying the threat more than 100 times since it reared its ugly head.
 But even if you accept that such evaluations are subjective, Trump himself explicitly admitted — on tape — that he was in fact constantly downplaying the threat, and deliberately so.